repository-service-tuf/repository-service-tuf-cli/docs/source/guide/index.rst

     ╭─ Options ─────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╮
     │ --config   -c  TEXT  Repository Service for TUF config file.                                                                          │
-    │ --auth               Use of RSTUF built-in authentication.                                                                            │
-    │ --token    -t  TEXT  RSTUF API authentication token.
-If the `--auth` option is provided this token is not used for authentication.    │
     │ --version            Show the version and exit.                                                                                       │
     │ --help     -h        Show this message and exit.                                                                                      │
     ╰───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯